tomjones-4/budget-app-2/README.md

 # Plaid Pattern

+Ideas for further improvement:

+- Add a time range picker for transactions
+  - Options for preselects like "Last month", "Last 3 months", etc.
+  - Also option to pick calendar range
+- Add Venmo data
+  - Best solution is to integrate with Venmo API
+  - Alternatively, can manually record Venmo transactions

 ![Plaid Pattern client][client-img]

 This is a sample Personal Finance Manager application demonstrating an end-to-end [Plaid][plaid] integration, focused on linking items and fetching transaction data.
 You can view a simplified version of this demonstration app at [pattern.plaid.com](https://pattern.plaid.com).